 Evergreen Brick Works

-Prepare to be delighted by Evergreen Brick Works, Toronto's premier sustainability destination.
+Evergreen Brick Works is Toronto's premier sustainability destination.
 With markets featuring local produce and goods, sprawling gardens and nature trails, interactive exhibits demonstrating how cities of the future can use green practices, educational programs, and meeting venues, Evergreen Brick Works offers one of the most unique experiences in Toronto.

 Evergreen Brick Works is not just a place to relax and enjoy, it’s also a place to learn about and create solutions for building a greener future.
 There isn’t another place like it in the Toronto area.
 Built on a 16.5-hectare site, this community hub draws over 400,000 visitors each year.
-It’s a great place to enjoy nature, grab a bite to eat, support local artists and farmers, enjoy art and performances, and spend hours, if not the whole day, there.
-The fully accessible site is perfect for families, too.
-You can even bring your own picnic to enjoy at one of the many picnic tables found around the site.
+It’s a great place to enjoy nature, grab a bite to eat, support local artists and farmers, enjoy art and performances, and spend hours, if not the whole day.

 Evergreen Brick Works emerged from an abandoned brick factory, turning into a premiere sustainable centre promoting green practices and showcasing how cities of the future can make a positive impact on the planet.
 But it’s more than that, as the award-winning Evergreen Brick Works features a wealth of different activities for visitors.
 And these activities demonstrate how each of us can start using more sustainable practices in our everyday life.